Title

 Insurance companies must secure a minimum of 5% catastrophe excess of loss reinsurance for earthquake, typhoon, and flood risks, and submit compliance reports quarterly to the Insurance Commission to maintain their certificate of authority.

-Companies must submit a duly accomplished form for the rolling 12-month aggregate as at March 31, June 30, September 30, and December 31 of each year, starting from December 31, 2004, within 45 days after each period.
+Companies must submit a duly accomplished attached form for the rolling 12-month aggregate as at March 31, June 30, September 30, and December 31 of each year.

-The first report, as at December 31, 2004, was to be submitted within 45 days after the end of December 2004 and quarterly thereafter.
+The first report shall be as at December 31, 2004 and must be submitted within 45 days after the end of December.

-The deadline was extended to April 30, 2005 due to time constraints.
+The deadline for submitting compliance was extended to April 30, 2005 due to time constraints.

-Compliance is a prerequisite for the renewal of the company's certificate of authority to operate.
+Compliance is a prerequisite for the renewal of the company’s certificate of authority.

 Analyze Cases Smarter, Faster